pupil-labs/pupil-docs/src/neon/glasses-and-companion/companion-device.md

 ---
 permalink: /neon/glasses-and-companion/companion-device
-description: Information on the Companion device and Neon app.
+description: Information on the Companion device and Neon Companion app.
 ---

 # Companion Device
 The Companion device is a flagship Android smartphone.
 It is a regular phone that is not customized or modified in any way.
 To ensure maximum stability and performance we can only support a small number of carefully selected and tested models.
-The Neon app is tuned to work with these particular models as we require full control over various low-level functions of the hardware.
+The Neon Companion app is tuned to work with these particular models as we require full control over various low-level functions of the hardware.

 The models we currently support are OnePlus 8, and OnePlus 8T.

 [TODO: update link to shop]

 If you want to replace or add an extra Companion device you can purchase it [directly from us](https://pupil-labs.com/products/neon/accessories/) or from any other distributor.
-The Neon app is free and can be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.neoncomp).
+The Neon Companion app is free and can be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.neoncomp).

 Using a fully charged OnePlus 8 device you get around 150 minutes of continuous recording time.
 You can extend this duration by simultaneously charging the phone during a recording [using a powered USB-C hub](/neon/glasses-and-companion/companion-device#using-a-usb-c-hub).

 ## Companion Device Updates

-### Neon App
+### Neon Companion app
-Make sure to update the Neon app on a regular basis.
+Make sure to update the Neon Companion app on a regular basis.
 The latest version will always be available on the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.invisiblecomp).
 [TODO: fix link to app]

 ### Android OS